juice-shop/pwning-juice-shop/part1/ctf.md

 1. **CTF framework to generate data for?** Offers a selectable choice between the supported CTF frameworks, which for
    {{book.juiceShopCtfVersion}} are
-   * `CTFd` which is a very well-written and stable piece of Open Source Software.
+   * `CTFd 2.x` which is a very well-written and stable piece of Open Source Software.
 This is the default choice.
+   * `CTFd 1.x` requiring a slightly different data format than the newer 2.x version. (:zap: _This option will be removed in a future major release!_)
    * `FBCTF` from Facebook which is visually more advanced though not as frequently updated at CTFd.
 2. **Juice Shop URL to retrieve challenges?** URL of a _running_ Juice